dpet/kaleido.js/README.md

 ## config

-if the config object isn't passed or any of the properties aren't passes then defaults will be used;
+if the config object isn't passed or any of the properties aren't passed then defaults will be used;

 - zoom
 	- default: 1.6